cweidenkeller/dots/README.md

 Right now this is mostly configured to setup a python programming env in vim and some simple stuff in your .gitconfig.

+Look inside the .vimrc to see what plugins I have installed.

 Feel free to fork it if you wish!